xen-project/xen/docs/misc/livepatch.markdown

 The tool for generating payloads currently does perform a compile-time check to ensure that the function to be replaced is large enough.

+#### Trampoline, ARM

+The unconditional branch instruction (for the encoding see the DDI 0406C.c and DDI 0487A.j Architecture Reference Manual's). with proper offset is used for an unconditional branch to the new code.
+This means that that `old_size` **MUST** be at least four bytes if patching in trampoline.

+The new code is placed in the 8M - 10M virtual address space while the Xen code is in 2M - 4M.
+That gives us enough space.

+The hypervisor also checks the displacement during loading of the payload.